-Think you or someone you love may be addicted to Adderall?
+Think you’re addicted to Adderall?

 How do you get addicted to Adderall?

 Some people are predisposed to addiction.
 Other people start with an Rx medication and use it as prescribed…but then fall into a drug problem.
 Each path to addiction is unique.
 However, there are some common patterns of use that can lead to “addiction.”
 Basically, you can get addicted to Adderall:

 1. When prescription use becomes complicated by drug dependence and tolerance.
 Or when physical dependence shifts to psychological dependence.
 When you start craving Adderall to live normally, it’s possible that you are addicted to it.

 2. When you use it other than prescribed.
 This includes using Adderall as a performance enhancement drug.
 People who chew, snort, or inject Adderall are also at risk of addiction.

 Adderall (a combination of amphetamine and dextramphetime) is a medication prescribed to treat individuals whom exhibit symptoms of ADHD.
 In fact, Adderall can be extremely helpful for people with ADHD; it paradoxically calms the mind so that it can focus attention to get tasks done.